 By Hassan Ali Mansoor

-The author is a senior professional with 15 years of experience in the banking industry.
-Email: [email protected]
+The author is a banking professional with more than 15 years of banking experience.
+He can be reached at : [email protected]

 Also published on Medium.